Saskia Esken: Co-Chair of the SPD, 2019–present

 Together with Norbert Walter-Borjans, Esken announced her candidacy for the 2019 Social Democratic Party of Germany leadership election.
 During her campaign, she vowed to force Chancellor Merkel and her CDU/CSU bloc to renegotiate the coalition treaty or push for an “orderly retreat” from the government.
 Esken and Walter-Borjans won the November 2019 run-off against Klara Geywitz and Olaf Scholz.

 Shortly after, both Esken and Walter-Borjans stepped back from their threat to pull out of Merkel’s government and instead signed off on a “compromise”, calling for measures including a “massive” investment program and a minimum wage of 12 euros per hour.
 At the time, this was widely interpreted as a move designed to mend relations between leftwing and centrist factions in the SPD.

 In August 2020, Esken and Walter-Borjans released a joint statement announcing Olaf Scholz as the party’s candidate to succeed Merkel in the 2021 elections.

+In the 2021 Bundestag election, she once again entered the German Bundestag in first place on the Baden-Württemberg state list.
+In the Calw constituency, she came second behind Klaus Mack from the CDU with 17.2% of the first votes.

+Esken originally wanted to retire after the legislative term of the 20th German Bundestag.
+In 2024, she decided to run in the 2025 Bundestag elections, in which she heads the state list of the SPD in Baden-Württemberg.

+In the early federal election on February 23, 2025, the SPD, under its Chancellor Olaf Scholz and co-chaired by Esken, came third with 16.4% of the second votes.
+This was not only their worst result in a Bundestag election since the Federal Republic of Germany was founded, but also their worst result in a national parliamentary election for 138 years; the last time the Social Democrats were even worse was in the Reichstag election of 1887 in the German Empire, when they were still called the Socialist Workers' Party.